Criticisms of Baidu: Vice President of Public Relations Qu Jing's fraudulent and controversial remarks

 In early May 2024, Baidu's Vice President of Public Relations, Qu Jing, opened an account on the short video platform Douyin called "I am Qu Jing."
 Using her identity as "Vice President of Baidu, Baidu's No. 1 Public Relations Officer, and former Vice President of Public Relations at Huawei", she created a gimmick that her "number of fans reached 950,000 in 5 days".
 She was subsequently suspected of fraudulent activities such as buying accounts, fans, and traffic.
 The "Xinxia Original Clothing" account she bought had 900,000 fans in March 2022.
 A 21st Century Business Herald reporter found that the account's historical posting records contained video records of clothing sales, confirming her suspicion of buying accounts, buying fans, and fabricating data.
 At the same time, she became famous online for posting radical and controversial remarks.
 She was listed on multiple hot search lists, attracting the attention of official media such as the Beijing Daily.

-In the early morning of May 9, Qu Jing posted an apology letter on her personal WeChat account, saying that “before posting the short video, I did not consult the company (Baidu) in advance, which was not in line with relevant procedures and did not represent the company's position,” but “my original intention was to do a good job, but I was too impatient and used inappropriate methods.”
-She will improve her communication and management methods in the future.
+In the early morning of May 9, Qu Jing posted an apology letter on her personal WeChat account, saying that "before posting the short video, I did not consult the company (Baidu) in advance, which was not in line with relevant procedures and did not represent the company's position," but "my original intention was to do a good job, but I was too impatient and used inappropriate methods."
+She said she would improve her communication and management methods in the future.
 On the afternoon of May 9, Baidu founder Robin Li and human resources director Cui Shanshan held a small-scale employee communication meeting on the Qu Jing incident.
 Shortly after the meeting, Qu Jing submitted her resignation documents.
 On the evening of May 9, the media confirmed that Qu Jing had resigned from Baidu, but neither she nor Baidu officials responded.

 Pejorative name

-The company Baidu is often referred to pejoratively as "Bǎi Dú" (which translates to "Hundred Poisons" in English).
-This nickname is commonly used by its critics, including both its users and competitors.
+The company Baidu (Bǎidù, 百度, literally "hundred times") is often referred to pejoratively as bǎi dú (百毒, meaning "hundred poisons"; playing on the tonal difference between dù × dú) — a nickname commonly used by its critics, including both its users and competitors.